CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 ## Objectives

-- Exercise 1: Vulnerability Assessment for Containers
+- Task 1: Vulnerability Assessment for Containers
-- Exercise 2: Automate recommendations with workflow automation
+- Task 2: Automate recommendations with workflow automation
-- Exercise 3: Accessing your secure score via ARG
+- Task 3: Accessing your secure score via ARG

-### Exercise 1: Vulnerability Assessment for Containers
+### Task 1: Vulnerability Assessment for Containers

 Microsoft Defender for Cloud scans images in your Azure Container Registry (ACR) that are pushed and imported into the registry, it also contains any other images pulled within the last 30 days.
 Then, it exposes detailed findings per image.
 All vulnerabilities can be found in the following recommendations: **Vulnerabilities in Azure Container Registry images should be remediated (powered by Qualys).**

-In this exercise, you will work on vulnerablity assessment for containers by uploading a image to your conatiner registry.
+In this task, you will work on vulnerablity assessment for containers by uploading a image to your conatiner registry.

 To simulate a container registry image with vulnerabilities, we will use ACR task commands and a sample image: